victoriahason/victoriahason/readme.md

 # Hi, I’m Victoria

-I’m a **Computer Science student at McGill University (Graduating 2025)**, I love building (and sometimes, breaking) things — from ML models and data pipelines to hackathon prototypes built at 3 AM.
+I’m a **Computer Science student at McGill University (Graduating 2025)**, I love building things — from ML models and data pipelines to hackathon prototypes built at 3 AM.

 ---